quicwg/multipath/draft-ietf-quic-multipath.md

 to the same Path ID.
 Use of a connection ID associated with another Path ID will be considered as an attempt to open a new path instead.

-An endpoints is supposed to retire connection ID that are not used anymore, and the server is supposed to provide replacements, as specified in {{Section 5.1.2. of QUIC-TRANSPORT}}.
+An endpoint is supposed to retire connection ID that are not used anymore, and the server is supposed to provide replacements, as specified in {{Section 5.1.2. of QUIC-TRANSPORT}}.
-As such when receiving a PATH_RETIRE_CONNECTION_ID frame, an endpoint SHOULD provide new connection IDs for that path, if still open, using PATH_NEW_CONNECTION_ID frames.
+As such, when receiving a PATH_RETIRE_CONNECTION_ID frame, an endpoint SHOULD provide new connection IDs for that path, if still open, using PATH_NEW_CONNECTION_ID frames.

-While it it expected that the peer provides at least one unused connection ID for all active paths using the PATH_NEW_CONNECTION_ID after retirement of an old connection ID, an endpoint MAY send a PATH_CIDS_BLOCKED (see Section {{paths-and-cids-blocked-frame}}) if it wants to change the connection ID but no unused connection ID for a that path is available.
+While it it expected that the peer provides at least one unused connection ID for all active paths using the PATH_NEW_CONNECTION_ID after retirement of an old connection ID, an endpoint MAY send a PATH_CIDS_BLOCKED (see {{paths-and-cids-blocked-frame}}) if it wants to change the connection ID but no unused connection ID for a that path is available.
 Further, an endpoint MAY also send a PATH_CIDS_BLOCKED frame if it wants to